Uchumi Supermarkets: History

 The company was founded in 1975, as a public limited liability company, by three Kenyan parastatal companies: Industrial and Commercial Development Corporation, Kenya Wine Agencies Limited (KWAL), and Kenya National Trading Corporation.
 The main objective at the time was to create outlets for the equitable distribution of commodities and to create retail outlets for Kenyan manufactures.
 In 1976, Uchumi's shareholders signed a management contract with Standa SPA, an Italian supermarket chain, to train Kenyans to run the new enterprise.
-The shares of the company stock were listed on the Nairobi Stock Exchange (NSE) in 1992.
+The company's shares were publicly listed on the Nairobi Stock Exchange (NSE) in 1992.

 Uchumi closed down, albeit temporarily, and was placed in receivership during June 2006 after 30 years of business.
 It was simultaneously de-listed from the NSE.
 At the time, its closure was described as "one of the greatest corporate disasters in independent Kenya history".
 A government-led rescue plan, however, was initiated and consequently five Uchumi outlets, all in Nairobi, were reopened on 15 July 2006 under interim management and a caretaker administrator.

 By January 2011, the retail chain had returned to profitability and applied to the Kenya Capital Markets Authority to re-list its shares on the NSE.
 Approval to re-list on the NSE was granted in May 2011 and trading in the shares of Uchumi resumed on 31 May 2011.

 Ownership

-As of July 2014, the shares of stock of the retail chain are listed on the NSE, where they trade under the symbol "UCHM".
+As of July 2014, the shares of stock of the retail chain are publicly listed on the NSE, where they trade under the symbol "UCHM".
 The shares are also cross-listed on the Rwanda Stock Exchange and the Uganda Securities Exchange.
 The company obtained regulatory approval to cross-list on the Dar es Salaam Stock Exchange, effective 15 August 2014.
 The six largest shareholders in the company as of April 2015 were: